Grandma’s Sicilian Stuffed Artichokes

-I always associated artichokes with my grandmother.
-They were kind of her thing.
-Then last spring, I had the amazing experience of being in Rome with my family during “artichoke season,” and realized how deeply rooted this glorious vegetable is in Italian culture and pride.
+Artichokes have always reminded me of my grandmother—tender, flavorful, and full of personality.
+Last spring, I had the unforgettable experience of visiting Rome with my family during artichoke season and realized just how deeply this vegetable is celebrated in Italian culture.

 - BREADCRUMBS: Homemade or store-bought plain breadcrumbs,